am2b/keep.nvim/README.md

 ### Automatically saves buffers on exit

-Whenever you exit Neovim, `keep.nvim` will record the list of open file buffers in a per-directory file.
+Whenever you exit Neovim, `keep.nvim` will record the list of open file buffers in a session file, specific to your current working directory.
+The session file name is a SHA256 hash of your full working directory path, which ensures that similarly named folders (like `~/project/foo` and `~/work/foo`) don't conflict.

 ### Restore buffers manually